sandeeporaon99/POWER-BI-DASHBOARD/README.md

 # POWER-BI-DASHBOARD-PROJECT
-THIS IS POWER BI END TO END PROJECT
+POWER BI END TO END PROJECT
+ In this project i am analysing superstore sales data and made a interactive dashboard using Microdoft Power BI.